 For example, discussing your goal to purchase new equipment by the end of the financial year may result in a plan to increase turnover by X% and cut costs by $Y in order to be able to afford it.

-Business laws and regulations are constantly changing and it’s important that you stay up to date!
+Business laws and regulations are constantly changing.
+It is important that you stay up to date!

-If your accountant is experienced and proactive they are the best one to update you on these.
+If your accountant is experienced and proactive, they’re the best one to update you on these.